 The Department of Mechanical Engineering at Texas Tech University is seeking candidates for two tenure-track or tenured faculty positions at the assistant/associate professor level.
-Candidates’ established research experience should include, but may not be restricted to, one or more of the following areas: nanotechnology, micro/nanophysics, and biomedical engineering with an emphasis in MEMS, neural interface, cellular mechanics, etc. Candidates at the assistant professor level must show strong potential for securing external research funding.
+Candidates' established research experience should include one or more of the following areas: nanotechnology and biomedical engineering.
+Candidates at the assistant professor level must show strong potential for securing external research funding.
 Candidates at the associate professor level must have a track record of successfully obtaining such funding.

 A Ph.D. in mechanical engineering or a related field is required.
 Applicants should possess excellent written and oral communication skills and the ability to work with a diverse body of students and colleagues.
-Duties will include teaching and developing undergraduate and graduate courses in the area of design or thermal-fluid sciences, establishing and maintaining an externally funded research program, and performing service to the department, college, and university.
+Duties will include teaching and developing undergraduate and graduate courses, establishing and maintaining an externally funded research program, and performing service to the department, college, and university.

 Texas Tech University is located in Lubbock, Texas, a community with a population of 230,000.
 The cost of living in Lubbock has historically been low compared to national norms.
 The city hosts frequent musical, theatrical, and sporting events.
 Many other recreational and cultural opportunities are easily accessible by car.

-Candidates with a nanotechnology emphasis should refer to Requisition No. 89201.
+Candidates with a nanotechnology emphasis should refer to Requisition No. 1084BR.

-Candidates with a bioengineering emphasis should refer to Requisition No. 89202.
+Candidates with a bioengineering emphasis should refer to Requisition No. 1082BR.